Sidneydang27/economic-impact-on-automobile-sales-analysis/README.md

-# 🚗 Automobile Sales Statistics Dashboard
+# 🚗 Economic Impact on Automobile Sales Analysis

 An interactive dashboard built with Dash and Plotly to analyze historical automobile sales trends from 1980 to 2013, with a focus on recession periods.
 This project is part of a two-part data visualization portfolio that combines exploratory analysis with interactive web-based insights.